 Enoch: [23:02] That’s right.

-Derek: [23:02] The tool allows these types of interactions and creativity and documenting and you’re using it for a very particular educational purpose.
+Derek: [23:02] But the tool allows these types of interactions and creativity and documenting and you’re using it for a very particular educational purpose.

 Enoch: [23:13] You’ve seen other people, and I’ve done it myself, try to capture those student narratives of developments, from blog posts to something like Logster.